Slightly Used Inogen At Home Oxygen Concentrator

 Nominal Power Consumption (W)

 Often times oxygen patients worry about their home oxygen concentrator being disruptive to others during use.
-But once you become an Inogen At Home user you will see how quiet and non-disruptive it truly is.
+But once you become a slightly used Inogen At Home user you will see how quiet and non-disruptive it truly is.

 Finally you can saturate with peace of mind knowing you aren’t disrupting others around you.